Table of Contents

 Turns out, there are (at least!) five different types of wood glue.
 And, like all things, they each have their pros and cons.

 PVA glue (AKA polyvinyl acetate) is the most common type of glue.
 You’ll find it in white glue, yellow glue, and bottles called “wood glue.”
 PVA is really just the colorless odorless material used in glues (or, technically, adhesives — more on that in a minute).

 PVA glues are fantastic for gluing wood to wood, but not so fantastic on nonporous items, like metal or plastic.
 They also don’t stick well to other glues, so if you use PVA glue to fix something that already had glue on it, it probably won’t work.

 PVA glues are water-based.
 As the glue cures, the water evaporates into the air (or sinks into the wood), and what’s left behind is the glue bond.

 And, if you do go the PVA route, you need to clamp the edges together until they are dry (like this):

 The thing about PVA glues is that they aren’t that strong.
 If the pieces you’re trying to bond move before the glue is set, the bond will weaken, making it more likely that the glue bond will fail early.
-So, if you’re using this kind of glue to glue together edges (say, the outside walls of a dollhouse), the glue alone likely won’t support the edge, making your dollhouse more vulnerable to falling apart.
+So, if you’re using PVA glue to bond edges (say, the outside walls of a dollhouse), the glue alone likely won’t support them, making your dollhouse more vulnerable to falling apart.

 Lastly, PVA glues don’t dry clear, making it a pain in the butt to stain or paint.